Dynamical Scarring from Scrambling in Two Dimensional Topological Materials: Introduction

 With regard to topological systems it has been demonstrated that at the edges of one dimensional topological models the correlations measured by OTOCs become stuck in the edge modes~\cite{Sedlmayr2023}, remaining stationary for long time scales and not becoming scrambled.
-This could therefore be thought of as a form of scarring~\cite{Turner2018,Mondal2020}, \emph{i.e.}~information abut the initial state survives during the dynamics.
+This could therefore be thought of as a form of scarring~\cite{Turner2018,Mondal2020}, \emph{i.e.}~information about the initial state survives during the dynamics.
+In this case scarring refers to the behavior of the \emph{OTOC}.
 In the bulk the usual scrambling is observed, with no discernible role played by the topology.
 In two dimensional topological models this raises the natural question of what happens when chiral or helical modes are present.
 Is there a form of mobile scarring with the correlations moving around the edge, or does the OTOC in any case show scrambling on the boundary.
 It is this question we turn to in this article.
 We consider scrambling caused both by the bulk and boundary modes, finding that information in the boundary modes is long lived but dynamical, moving in the direction of the chiral or helical edge modes.
 This dynamical scarring of the OTOC is shown to be uninfluenced by disordered edges as may be expected for a phenomena of topological origin.
+We nonetheless want to stress that this is a consequence of a lack of operator spreading during time evolution, and not simply to ballistic transport of particles in edge modes.

 This article is structured as follows.
 In section \ref{sec_otoc} we introduce the definition of the OTOCs and the method we use to calculate them in our finite open models.
 In section \ref{sec_mod} we introduce the exemplary topological models we will study.
 In section \ref{sec_analytics} we calculate analytically the scrambling, including the scrambling for an effective one dimensional model of the topologically protected edge modes.
 Section~\ref{bulk} investigates scrambling in the bulk, and sections \ref{chiral} and \ref{helical} demonstrate the scarring on the edges of chiral and helical models.
 In section \ref{conclusion} we conclude and discuss our results.